-- SÚJB Regulation No. 378/2016 Coll. on criteria for the location of nuclear installations and very significant ionising radiation sources; - SÚJB Regulation; - Regulation No. 377/2016 Coll. for the safe decommissioning of nuclear facilities and 3rd and 4th category workplaces; - SÚJB Regulation No. 422/2016 on radiation prevention and ensuring of radionuclide source - Government Decision No. 35/2017 Coll. on the level of charges by radioactive waste producers to the Nuclear Account and the level of contributions to communities and the rules for contribution provision,
+- SÚJB Regulation No. 215/1997 Coll. on criteria for the location of nuclear installations and very significant ionising radiation sources; - SÚJB Regulation No. 307/2002 Coll. on radiation protection, as amended; - MPO Regulation No. 360/2002 Coll. determining the method of the creation of financial reserves for the decommissioning of nuclear facilities and 3rd and 4th category workplaces; - Government Decision No. 416/2002 Coll. on the level and method of payments by radioactive waste producers to the Nuclear Account and the annual level of contributions to communities and the rules for contribution provision, as amended.